haxordx/haxor-challenge-pubnub-js-getting-started/README.md

 ## Adding Your Solution

-Your Replayable replay should include a
+Your solution should include a clip of you sending a message between two browser windows.

 # Hall of Fame